1966 United Kingdom general election in Northern Ireland

+On 31 March 1966, the 1966 United Kingdom general election was held in Northern Ireland, to elect all 630 members of the House of Commons, including the 12 Northern Ireland seats.

 The Ulster Unionists lost one seat to Gerry Fitt, leader of the new Republican Labour Party.

 In the election as a whole, the Labour Party increased their majority and Harold Wilson continued as Prime Minister.
 The Conservative Party, which included the Ulster Unionists, were now led by Edward Heath.